-- 1. COVID-19 can invade the CNS and may be causing development of psychiatric illness.
+- 1. COVID-19 can invade the CNS and has been known to cause psychiatric illness.
 Full review of all medications as well as substance use history is necessary to delineate primary psychiatric symptoms versus medication side effects or symptoms directly attributable to COVID-19 infection.
-Case reports of new onset psychosis, presenting with severe anxiety, agitation, paranoia, disorganized thinking and auditory hallucinations, was associated with otherwise asymptomatic COVID-19 positive patients.
-These cases were responsive to typical treatment with second generation antipsychotics.(314) - Due to the multi-organ system effects of COVID-19, consideration for use and need for monitoring of psychotropics must be tailored to the patient's specific situation.
+COVID-19 has been connected to both new onset as well as exacerbation of previous existing psychiatric illness to include depressive disorders, manic episodes, and acute psychosis.
+Sometimes these symptoms present without any other accompanying symptoms.
+Generally, patients are responsive to traditional treatment methods for their presenting symptoms though there is increasing evidence that psychiatric symptoms persist past the acute infectious stage. - Due to the multi-organ system effects of COVID-19, consideration for use and need for monitoring of psychotropics must be tailored to the patient's specific situation.
 This list is not meant to be wholly inclusive - but use caution when the following symptoms are of clinical concern: - a.
 Leukopenia, neutropenia, agranulocytosis: Carbamazepine, clozapine, and all first and second generation antipsychotics \Clinicians who have patients on clozapine should consider cutting the dose by half if the patient develops fever and/or other signs of infection - b.
 Platelet dysfunction and increased bleeding risk: Medications that inhibit serotonin reuptake (SSRIs, SNRIs, TCAs) and valproic acid - c.
 QTc prolongation and concern for exacerbation with some COVID-19 treatment options: some antipsychotics, tricyclic antidepressants, citalopram - d.
 Drug-induced liver injury: chlorpromazine, carbamazepine, valproate, duloxetine, and nefazodone - e.
 Impaired renal excretion: Lithium, gabapentin, topiramate, pregabalin, paliperidone, duloxetine - f.
-Lowered seizure threshold: most antipsychotics, buproprion, tricyclic antidepressants (315) - 3.
+Lowered seizure threshold: most antipsychotics, buproprion, tricyclic antidepressants (402) - 3.
 There are multiple neuropsychiatric side effects associated with current medications used for treatment of COVID-19, to include psychosis, depression, sleep disruption, and anxiety/agitation.
 It is recommended these symptoms be treated as clinically appropriate, with cautious monitoring if there are concerns for additional complications (i.e., benzodiazepine use for severe anxiety symptoms).
 Specifics of medications: - a.
 Remdesivir: None noted - b.
-Chloroquine and Hydroxychloroquine: psychosis, delirium, agitation, suicidality, personality changes, depression, sleep disturbance - c.
-Tocilizumab: Exacerbation of depression, anxiety, pain, and sleep disruption

-- d.
-Favipiravir: No published information - e.
-Lopinavir/Ritonavir: Abnormal dreams, agitation, anxiety, confusion and emotional lability \Ritonavir has been shown to lower concentration of some psychotropics due to presumed CYP induction (bupropion, methadone, lamotrigine, olanzapine) - f.
+Favipiravir: No published information - c.
+Lopinavir/Ritonavir: Abnormal dreams, agitation, anxiety, confusion and emotional lability \Ritonavir has been shown to lower concentration of some psychotropics due to presumed CYP induction (bupropion, methadone, lamotrigine, olanzapine) - d.
+Chloroquine and Hydroxychloroquine: psychosis, delirium, agitation, suicidality, personality changes, depression, sleep disturbance - e.
+Tocilizumab: Exacerbation of depression, anxiety, pain, and sleep disruption - f.
 Azithromycin: Psychotic depression, catatonia, delirium, aggression, anxiety, dizziness, headache, vertigo, somnolence - g.
 Corticosteroids: depression, mania, agitation, mood lability, anxiety, insomnia, catatonia, depersonalization, delirium, psychosis - h.
-Interferon-Alpha: boxed warning for "life threatening or fatal neuropsychiatric disorders" fatigue, mood disorders, suicidality, anxiety disorders, irritability, lability, apathy, sleep disturbance, cognitive deficits (315).
+Interferon-Alpha: boxed warning for "life threatening or fatal neuropsychiatric disorders" fatigue, mood disorders, suicidality, anxiety disorders, irritability, lability, apathy, sleep disturbance, cognitive deficits (402)

-For Defense Health Agency COVID-19 Related Behavioral Health (BH) Resources: https://info.health.mil/army/bhsl/Covid19/Forms/AllItems.aspx (DoD CAC Enabled only)
+For Defense Health Agency COVID-19 Related Behavioral Health (BH) Resources https://info.health.mil/army/bhsl/Covid19/Forms/AllItems.aspx (DoD CAC Enabled only)